yzslab/gaussian-splatting-lightning/README.md

   # 3. down sample images
   python utils/image_downsample.py data/MegaNeRF/rubble-pixsfm/colmap/images --factor 3
   ```
   The intrinsics and extrinsics provided in the `Rubble` dataset seem not optimal and will produce a slightly blurry result.
-Add an option `--refine` to `utils/meganerf2colmap.py` if you want to avoid it, but it will take a lot of time.
+Run a sparse reconstruction from scratch if you want to avoid it.

 * Generate appearance groups